Irma K. Nimetz

 Nimetz Joins Firm as Associate Attorney

-We are pleased to announce that Irma K. Nimetz has joined the firm as an associate attorney and is a member of our Appellate Practice, Commercial Litigation and Surrogate’s Court Litigation groups.
+We are pleased to announce that Irma K. Nimetz has joined the firm as an associate attorney and is a member of our Appellate Practice, Commercial Litigation and Estate & Trust Litigation groups.
 Prior to joining McCarthy Fingar, Irma was an attorney with the New York State Attorney General’s Office, where she received the Louis J. Lefkowitz Memorial Award for outstanding performance by an Assistant Attorney General.
 Irma has experience handling governmental investigations against individuals, businesses and not-for-profit organizations, as well as defending actions and Article 78 proceedings brought against the State of New York and its agencies.

 Frank W. Streng, Irma K. Nimetz